gillianzliu/rshell/README.md

 This program is a simple shell for Linux.
-It is capable of preforming most of the commands that bash is able to do, but does not support built in bash commands such as cd.
+It is capable of preforming most of the commands that bash is able to do, but does not support built in bash commands such as `cd`.
 It however has its own built in command exit to terminate the program.

 ##Files